Challenges to the legality of Council Tax

 If a liability order is granted without my presence, consent and opportunity to bring all of the above to the attention of those concerned and involved I will have no choice but to seek lawful advice with regards to proceeding with a claim for fraud against those involved

 If you have a dispute regarding the granting of a Liability Order against you then you need to take this up with the Magistrates Court.
-You will need to explain why you feel Buckinghamshire Council has not followed the correct process and apply for your liability order to be set aside.
+You will need to explain why you feel Buckinghamshire Council has not followed the correct process and apply for the Liability Order to be set aside.

 Where a liability order was granted, I require a copy of the liability order